Check out some of the home energy efficiency and electric vehicle incentives that can support you to take action on climate change.

 Act now as City of Victoria municipal top-up rebates will be approved on a first-come, first-served basis.
 Municipal funding is subject to availability and top-up rebates are not guaranteed.

 Instead of creating heat like a traditional furnace, air source heat pumps take heat from the air.
 In summer, the heat pump works like an air conditioner, removing heat and humidity from your home and pumping it outside.

-In the winter, a heat pump reverses the process, absorbing heat from outside air and transferring it inside.
+In the winter, a heat pump reverses the process, absorbing heat from the outside air and transferring it inside.
 Even on the coldest days in Victoria, heat pumps can efficiently absorb heat from the outside air.